-Registration for kids interested in Partners in Technology is now open!
-Click here to reigster as a student.
+Registration for kids interested in Partners in Technology is now full.
+Please check back in Summer 2019 for our next session.
 This program is for ages 10-14 only.

 Mentor registration for the next session of Partners in Technology is now open!
 Click here to register as a mentor.

 The eight-week session begins on Monday, January 28, 2019 and ends on Thursday, March 21, 2019.
 Please note that these dates have been adjusted and pushed back one week.

 Once teams have been selected, meeting times are flexible!
 Participants may select any 1 hour time slot Mondays through Thursdays from 3:00 through 8:00 pm.

 Partners in Technology pairs children ages 10-14 years old with an adult mentor from the community with experience in a technology field or area of study.
 Partners meet at the library weekly for one-hour sessions over the course of 8 weeks.
 Meeting times are chosen based on mentor and participant availability.
 During these sessions, partners explore coding, robotic, and circuitry/hardware concepts using a variety of free, open-source online and physical resources.

 Partners in Technology is designed to help foster Computer Science and Computational Thinking skills while encouraging a love of learning and technology exploration.
 Sessions are led by participant interest and mentor expertise.